manuelravila/ExMint/ARCHITECTURE.md

 ### Frontend (Vue.js)

 - **`dashboard.html`:** The main HTML template for the dashboard.
-It includes the basic layout of the page and loads the necessary CSS and JavaScript files.
+It defines the pane layout, responsive sidebar/drawer, and spending report markup (including clickable category drill-down links and responsive tables).
 - **`vuePlaid.js`:** The main JavaScript file for the Vue.js application.
-It contains the Vue instance, computed properties, and methods for handling user interactions and communicating with the backend.
+It drives account selection, transactions filters (date, custom category, amount), dashboard drill-downs, and sync flows while coordinating with Plaid Link.
 - **`LineChart.js`:** A Vue component that wraps the `vue-chartjs` library to create a reusable line chart component.

 ### Backend (Flask)